JohnMurray/johnmurray_io/_posts/2012-01-19-Fnord-Metrics-and-C#.md

 ---
 layout:  post
 title:   "Fnord Metrics and C#"
 date:    2012-01-19 12:00:00
+archive: true
 ---

 # What's a Fnord?
 So, if you've taken a look at FnordMetrics then you know why it's worth trying out.
 It's easy to get setup, has a great API for defining your metrics collection, and is a powerful tool in your platform-analytics arsenal.

 If you've never heard of FnordMetrics before (since it's relatively new at this point) then, let me explain a little bit.
 From the FnordMetric site, it
 says:

 > _FnordMetric is a highly configurable (and pretty fast) realtime app/event
 > tracking thing based on ruby eventmachine and redis.
 You define your own
 > plotting and counting functions as ruby blocks!_

 This pretty much sums it up.
 It's a beautiful API for representing data in a very compelling and useful way.
 If you want to know more about the project, head on over to their [GitHub] [1] page.
 Also, be sure to check out the [original screencast] [5] to see it in action!